Particular/ServicePulse/README.md

 ### Building & staging docker images

 The docker files are all built as part of the [release workflow](https://github.com/Particular/ServicePulse/blob/master/.github/workflows/release.yml), pushed to the Docker hub, and tagged with the version of ServicePulse being deployed.
+More details are available in the [documentation](https://docs.particular.net/servicepulse/containerization/).

 E.g., If we were deploying version 1.30.1 of ServicePulse, the build configurations after the Deploy step will build the following 2 containers for ServicePulse and tag them `1.30.1`: